Eating Disorders

 Ava is a 15-year-old female who presents to the PCP's office for weight loss and low appetite.
 Upon assessment, it is noted that Ava has crossed three percentile lines on her growth curve and her BMI is now 16.
 Ava’s mom reports that she started dancing this year and has really “gotten in to” exercise.
 Her mom is worried about her low mood, self-isolation, and chronic fatigue.
 Furthermore, Ava reports not having a period for three months despite having regular monthly menses prior.
 When talking with Ava alone she admits to wanting to be thinner, being unhappy with her body size, and frequently going most of the day without eating.
 She knows that her mom is worried, so she will wake up in the middle of the night and exercise for hours without anyone knowing.
 Ava’s vital signs during the visit are BP 95/70, HR 50, and temperature 97.0.
 Orthostatic vitals done in the office were normal.
 Ava also screened positively on the SCOFF.

-Meet Charolette
+Meet Charlotte

 Charlotte is a 14-year-old female who presents to the PCP’s office for diarrhea.
 Charlotte’s mom reports that she goes to the bathroom immediately after eating, which she finds concerning.
 Recently, she found an empty package of chocolate laxatives in the garbage as well.
 She states that she frequently observes Charlotte eating large meals in one sitting, and often finds snack food wrappers hidden in Charlotte’s room.
 When interviewed alone, Charlotte expresses that she is unhappy with her body size.
 She also shares that she eats until she feels overly full three to four times per week.
 Due to guilt, she will then make herself vomit and use laxatives to prevent weight gain.
 Furthermore, Charlotte complains of frequent dizziness and heartburn.
 She is in the 75th percentile for weight, with a BMI of 23.
 Her vital signs during the visit are BP 100/76, HR 74, and temperature 98.1.
-Her orthostatic vitals were also abnormal.
+Her orthostatic vitals were also normal.

 Clinical Pearl: Eating Disorder Terminology